liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/01-staging-content.markdown

 **Ready for Publication:** After you're done making changes to the staged page, click this button.
 The status of the page changes from *Draft* to *Ready for Publication* and any changes you've made can be published to the Live Site.
-When you publish a page to live, only the version which was *Marked as Ready for Publication* is published.
+When you publish a page to live, only the version *Marked as Ready for Publication* is published.

 Now you'll step through a brief example for using the Staging Bar to stage and publish content.